kumarsumit1/ScalaBasics/README.md

 ### Monad

-### Object and Class -
+### Object and Class :

+##### Singleton Objects in Scala

+There is no ***static keyword*** in Scala, instead we have ***singleton objects***.
+All we need is to use object keyword to create a singleton object.
+We can call it’s methods directly, we can’t pass parameters to its primary constructor.

+*No object is required to call methods declared inside singleton object.Methods declared inside Singleton Object are accessible globally.
+A singleton object can extend classes and traits.*

+##### Inbuilt objects in Scala library

+There are many inbuilt objects in scala library one among them is the Console object which reads the values and prints on the terminal.

+		object Cons {
+		def main(args:Array[String]) = {
+			Console.println("Enter a number :");
+			val num = Console.readInt;
+			Console.println("Entered Number is :"+num)
+			}
+		}

+##### Companion Classes and Objects in Scala

+In scala, when you have a class with same name as singleton object, it is called companion class and the singleton object is called companion object.

+The companion class and its companion object both must be defined in the same source file.

+ A companion object differs from other objects as it has access rights to the class/trait that other objects do not.
+In particular it can access methods and fields that are private in the class/trait.

+##### Scala Case Classes and Case Object
+Scala case classes are just regular classes which are ***immutable by default and decomposable through pattern matching***.
+It uses equal method to compare instance structurally. **It does not use new keyword to instantiate object.*
+All the parameters listed in the case class are ***public and immutable by default***.

+    case class CaseClass(a:Int, b:Int)

+    object MainObject{
+        def main(args:Array[String]){
+            var c =  CaseClass(10,10)       // Creating object of case class
+            println("a = "+c.a)               // Accessing elements of case class
+            println("b = "+c.b)
+        }
+    }

+?????
+Case Class and Pattern Matching  ??????
+In general Case Class has :
+    overwriddend toString method
+    hashCode based on murmur hash
+    Case object/Case class is serializable by default Two object can be directly compared using ==

+Case objects vs Case classes

+Things that are missing in case objects.

+    Apply, Un-apply methods.
+We will see about this later There are no copy methods since this is a singleton No method for structural equality comparison
+    No constructor as well

-### Traits - Traits in scala is like interface in java.
+### Traits -
+Traits in scala is like interface in java.
 We can achieve multiple inheritance using traits in Scala.

-### Option in scala - It is used to check the return value of the function.
+### Option in scala -
+It is used to check the return value of the function.
 It returns two value None and Some.

 ### Variable assignment